How to Apply for Disability In Alberta: Know Whether You Qualify for AISH, FSCD, or PDD

 Alberta disability benefits regulation allows individuals to receive PDD from age 18 if they meet the eligibility requirements.
 Your disability worker may review your file anytime there is a change in your circumstances to suit your unique needs.

-Housing for Adults with Disabilities
+Housing and Residential Care for Adults with Disabilities

 Individuals with a permanent disability in Alberta can benefit from various adult housing solutions that support their needs and lifestyle.

-Short-Term Respite
+Short-Term Respite Care

 Short-term respite care can include various community integration activities or at-center respite groups.
 These short-term programs can be a few hours at a time and continue as needed.
 Depending on an individual's needs, it can vary as one-on-one sessions or in a group setting.